a-pillai/project-1/README.md

 # Earth_Quaries.ipynb

-This scipt uses pip and opencage to ultimatley retrieve landsat imagery based on a supplied location and date.
+This scipt uses opencage to ultimatley retrieve landsat imagery based on a supplied location and date.
 A for loop is used to first identify the intended city and then identify a date, of which the results are then printed.

 #Ex.